khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 Ibn Qudāmah says: Some of the people who claim that that which is ordered to be wiped is part of the head only claim that the _Bā_ (in the _āyah_) means “part of” as if He had said, “Wipe part of your heads.”
-However, we say that in His !swt saying wamsahoo bi ru'oosikum the _Bā_ is as if He !swt said regarding Tayammum wamsahoo bi wujoohikum (Allāh !swt orders us to wipe the faces).
+However, we say that in His BSWT saying wamsahoo bi ru'oosikum the _Bā_ is as if He BSWT said regarding Tayammum wamsahoo bi wujoohikum (Allāh BSWT orders us to wipe the faces).

 Therefore their saying that the _Bā_ means “part of” is incorrect and